kazumaki/billy-the-jumper/README.md

 # Billy the Jumper

-Billy the Jumper is a simple platform game with scaling difficult that challenges the player.
+Billy the Jumper is a simple platform game with scaling difficulties that challenge the player.

 ## Screenshot